phylib/FortniteTraces/Tools/DataExtrapolation/README.md

 The `-o` option defines the output folder, the `-g` defines an ID for the game to create.
 It is used to seed random generators.
 Whenever the same game ID is selected, the script results in the same output. `-c` defines wheter graphs should be created or not.
 More information about possible parameters can be found with `python TrafficGenerator.py -h`.

+In order to visualize the traffic load of the Fortnite Server, the script `serverloadsum.py` can be used.
+In order to generate a chart, as it can be found in the corresponding paper, the following command can be used:

+    python serverloadsum.py -i output/ -s 5 -o serverload.pdf

+For detailed information about the usage, please use `python serverloadsum.py -h`.